Humbitious: The Power of Low-Ego, High-Drive Leadership

 RESOURCES:

-This week’s article is written by Ruchira Chaudhary, a leading executive coach and adjunct faculty at several top-tier business schools It is a companion to her interview on Innovating Leadership, Co-creating Our Future titled Coaching, the Secret Code to Uncommon Leadership that airs on June 14, 2022.
+Ruchira Chaudhary, leading executive coach and adjunct faculty at several top-tier business schools, provided this article as a companion to her podcast Coaching, the Secret Code to Uncommon Leadership

 This insight and interview are brought to you in collaboration with WBECS by coaching.com.
 WBECS speakers represent some of the most brilliant minds and most innovative thinkers in the business and executive coaching space.
 WBECS provides the most impactful training and resources for professional coaches globally.